-In Reception we follow the 'Letters and Sounds' phonics scheme that gives us the progression for a systematic approach to teaching phonics.
+In Nursery and Reception we follow the 'Letters and Sounds' phonics scheme that gives us the progression for a systematic approach to teaching phonics.
 This is supported by 'Jolly Phonics' which is a scheme that has action rhymes for each letter as the children are introduced to them and this helps them to remember the letters more easily.

 The children have a daily phonics session following the 'Letters and Sounds' programme.